Office of Corporation Counsel

 Milwaukee is taking on 13 drug companies in the opioid fight.
 The county's top attorney is suing them for damages from the devestating toll that opioids have had here.

 "This case is particularly extraordinary because of the financial abuse and the scale of it, the length of time that this was going on, the vulnerability of this particular older woman," Milwaukee County Corporation Counsel Margaret Daun said.

 WITI Fox 6

-The Wisconsin Attorney General’ s Task Force on Elder Abuse met for the third time on Wednesday, April 11 to discuss elder financial cases in the courts, the Medical College of Wisconsin’s work to identify elder abuse and Legal Action of Wisconsin’s elder rights project.
+The Wisconsin Attorney General’s Task Force on Elder Abuse met for the third time on April 11 to discuss elder financial cases in the courts, the Medical College of Wisconsin’s work to identify elder abuse and Legal Action of Wisconsin’s elder rights project.